John Thompson (Minnesota politician): Early life and education

-John Thompson was born in Chicago, Illinois.
+Thompson was born in Chicago, Illinois.
 He attended Central State University in Wilberforce, Ohio.

 Career

 Thompson began his career as a machinist.
-He later worked in the Minneapolis Public Schools for 11 years.
+He later worked in the Saint Paul Public Schools for 11 years.

 Activism

 Thompson was a friend of Philando Castile, a black man killed during a traffic stop by a Saint Anthony police officer in 2016, and became involved in activism with the Black Lives Matter movement during the aftermath of Castile's death.
 He participated in several protests over issues of racial injustice.
 Thompson was also the director of Fight For Justice LLC, an advocacy organization in Minnesota.

-On August 15, 2020, Thompson led a controversial protest outside the home of Bob Kroll, the head of the Minneapolis police officer's union, in Hugo, Minnesota, to call for his resignation.
-Remarks by Thompson drew controversy and he later apologized.
+On August 15, 2020, Thompson led a controversial protest outside the home of Bob Kroll, the head of the Minneapolis police officer's union, and Liz Collin, a local television journalist, in Hugo, Minnesota.
+Protestors beat pinatas in the likenesses of Kroll and Collin.
+During his speech at the protest, Thompson said "You think we give a [expletive] about burning Hugo down?" and "[Expletive] Hugo."
+Days later, after Thompson's behavior drew widespread criticism, Thompson released a statement which included an apology.

 Minnesota House of Representatives

 Thompson was elected to the Minnesota House of Representatives in November 2020 and assumed office on January 5, 2021.
-He represents the 67A district that encompasses northwest Saint Paul and portions of Maplewood in the Lake Phalen area.
+He represented the 67A district that encompasses northwest Saint Paul and portions of Maplewood in the Lake Phalen area.

 Thompson was an outspoken member of the legislature for police reform measures during the 92nd Minnesota Legislature.
 He proposed a $457 million bill with the aim of "ending system racism" in Minnesota by substantially increasing state spending for education, health care, and social service programs.
 At the end of the legislative session in June 2020, he criticized a compromise proposal by Republican lawmakers and Minnesota Governor Tim Walz, and said that the governor should "show testicular fortitude" and not agree to what he considered a less-comprehensive change to policing and judicial systems.

 The DFL caucus expelled Thompson on September 14, 2021.
 Despite remaining in the Minnesota state legislature, this decision resulted in Thompson being denied access to DFL party resources and the privilege of participating in DFL party meetings.
 A statement released by the Minnesota DFL party following the DFL caucus decision described "credible reports of abuse and misconduct, and his failure to take responsibility" as the reason for Thompson's expulsion from the caucus.

 In 2022, Liz Lee, a Hmong-American resident of Saint Paul, challenged Thompson for the DFL nomination to the Minnesota House of Representatives' District 67A.
-Lee secured the DFL party endorsement at its March convention.
-She then defeated Thompson in the August primary with 89 percent of the vote to Thompson's 11 percent.
+Lee secured the DFL party endorsement at its March convention and defeated Thompson in the August primary with 89 percent of the vote to Thompson's 11 percent.